-After the start of each term, you may add or drop courses during the first six and seven days of class.
+After the start of each term, you may add or drop courses during the first seven days of class.
 Add/Drops will be processed through WebAdvisor.
-The current class schedule is available at esd.mansfield.edu/registration-information.cfm.
+The current class schedule is available at Registration Information.

 Please review all deadlines for state, federal, and campus aid to maximize your eligibility.
-The FASFA form may be completed on-line at http://www.fafsa.ed.gov/.
+The FASFA form may be completed online at the FAFSA website.
 The Mansfield University school code is 003324.
-Additional information can be found on our website at http://esd.mansfield.edu/financial-aid/ or by contacting your personal admissions counselor at 800-577-6826.
+Additional information can be found on our website at Financial Aid or by contacting your personal admissions counselor at 800-577-6826.

 Review and accept the housing/dining agreement and provide us with your preferences.
-There are instances that may qualify for an exemption from the campus residency requirement and these will be outlined in the on-line assignment process, along with a section to complete to request the exemption (additional documentation required in some instances).
-Visit the Residence Life web page for more information.
-If you have any questions regarding housing, dining or this online assignment process, please contact the Residence Life Office at email@example.com or by calling 570-662-4934 or 570-662-4952.
+There are instances that may qualify for an exemption from the campus residency requirement and these will be outlined in the online assignment process, along with a section to complete to request the exemption (additional documentation required in some instances).
+Visit the Student Living web page for more information.
+If you have any questions regarding housing, dining, or this online assignment process, please contact the Student Living Office at firstname.lastname@example.org or by calling 570-662-4934 or 570-662-4952.

 You will be able to view your online invoices beginning approximately: